 Is your goal to save or seize customer attention?
 In other words, do you want to save customers’ time with a frictionless process or provide them with a unique/personalized/entertaining experience that is worthy of the time it’s taking to complete?

 The answer to this question can vary from stage to stage, but the challenge is always the same.

 Failing to do either is wasting attention.
 That is a crime Experience Economy is not ready to forgive and thus, presents online retailers and business owners with the biggest challenge the era of experiences has conjured up.

-The pressing need for superior experiences and ever-more innovative formats of communication have many companies chasing after the latest technologies.
-Frankly, the world of online business and digital marketing doesn’t need the “impending menace” of the Experience economy to revolve around the latest trends, it’s always been so.
-Still, it adds to the pressure and puts innovative digital experience transformation on the top of the priority list
+The pressing need for superior experiences and ever-more innovative communication formats have many companies chasing after the latest technologies.
+Frankly, the world of online business and digital marketing doesn’t need the “impending menace” of the Experience economy to revolve around the latest trends.
+It’s always been so.
+Still, it adds to the pressure and puts innovative digital experience transformation on the top of the priority list.

 Nobody wants to be left behind.

 Hence, deciding which type of experiences to develop is often subject to industry hype.
-It gets many companies thinking that technologies like gesture, or voice-based interactions and AI are the FUTURE and worthy investments.
+Many companies think that technologies such as gesture-based and voice-based interactions and AI are the FUTURE and worthy investments.
 The issue is… when exactly the FUTURE actually comes around to be useful?

 The 2019 CX Industry Report by Usertesting pointed out the staggering difference between what the companies identified as the most influential trends and what they actually focused on that year.

-Hence, what the businesses and consumers find exciting about the future is often markedly different from they need in the present.
-While people can’t wait to discuss complex issues with AI assistants the likes of those in the movie HER, the reality is the AI chatbot interactions often end in malfunction, frustration or even outright AI scandals and remain largely inaccessible to the vast majority of businesses.
+Hence, what the businesses and consumers find exciting about the future is often markedly different from what they need in the present.
+While people can’t wait to discuss complex issues with AI assistants, the likes of those in the movie HER, the reality is the AI chatbot interactions often end in malfunction, frustration, or even outright AI scandals.
+They remain largely inaccessible to the vast majority of businesses.

 What is the right thing to do, then?